iterative/dvc.org/content/docs/user-guide/contributing/docs.md

 - No trailing white spaces are allowed.

-- Content must be properly formatted at 80 symbols width.
+- Text content must be properly formatted at 80 symbols width.

   > 💡 We recommend using Visual Studio Code with the
   > [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap)